 They already have a target- Judge Sheila McCarthy.
 They will replace her on the supreme court with one of their own.
 All they need now is a candidate.

-And an angle- religious values.
+And an angle of attack- religious values.

 Unaware that he was meant as a pawn in a bigger game, Ron bites the bait. “… change the judicial landscape of this country.
 And if we do that, we can protect the rights of the unborn, restrict the cultural barrage that is consumed by our children, honour the sanctity of marriage, keep homosexuals out of our classrooms, fight off the gun-control advocates, seal our borders, and protect the true American way of life,” (Pg 152).
 In other words, a series of religious-aligned jargon.

 Ron is convinced.
 He will run for supreme court member to uphold Christian values at the juridical level.

 And play the religious cards, he does, with his campaign manager as a conductor.
 He kicks off his campaign at the pulpit of the church he worships.
 “I seek to serve on the supreme court because I cherish the values that we share.
 Values based on the bible and our faith in Christ.
 The sanctity of the family- man and woman.
 The sanctity of life… I am frustrated by the erosion of our values.
 They are under attack by our society, by our depraved culture, and… by our courts.
 I offer my candidacy as one man’s fight against liberal judges…” (Pg 277)